 Accuracy, Precision, and Classification

 Accuracy refers to the “absolute” uncertainty of a point, meaning with respect to the coordinate system.
 For example, in a global terrestrial system, the accuracy of a control point reflects the uncertainty of its position with respect to the reference frame origin, i.e. the Earth’s geocenter.
-On the other hand, precision is more about the uncertainty of a point with respect to others in its surroundings.
+On the other hand, relative accuracy is the uncertainty of a point with respect to others in its surroundings.
 Alternatively, precision describes the ability to reproduce or repeat measurements with small variance between them.

 Control points established using terrestrial methods were not accurate although most were precise at local to regional scales.
 Traditionally, control points have been classified according to their relative precision using different “orders”.
 The order of a control point would reflect the size of the error ellipse within which the coordinate should be found, relative to other surrounding points, at a 95% confidence level.
 Different classification schemes have been used by different jurisdictions across Canada to describe the precision of the control points they publish.
 In general, three or four orders were defined to regroup control points with relative precisions varying from about 1 to 30 parts per million (1 ppm=1cm/10km).
 With GPS surveys now routinely delivering relative precision of 1 ppm or better, lower order control points established by conventional methods are now of limited use, although they still contribute to verifying the quality of lower resolution imagery.

 Over the past 30 years, the use of space-based technologies has improved the accuracy and stability of terrestrial reference frames by three orders of magnitude, from a few metres to a few millimeters.
 This is enabling long-term monitoring of small displacements over large areas, such as global earth dynamics and sea-level change.
 Realistic precision estimates given with respect to the reference frame itself also facilitate the computation of relative precision over different regions.
 This new reality is resulting in agencies adopting a single-point mode of control point classification based on nominal network spacing (level) and accuracy (class).
-This new classification scheme, which may better reflect the quality of 3D control points, is presented in guide_on_datums.pdf.
+This new classification scheme better reflects the quality of 3D control points.